OlegDzhuraev/Core/README.md

 }
 ```
 ### AudioData
 Extension for AudioClip.
-Allows to setup in inspector:
+Allows to setup more sound settings in the inspector:
 - Sound variations
 - Volume
 - Pitch random
 - Loop toggle

 Can be used with Audio system, described above.
+Main idea is to move sound setup from the prefab AudioSource settings to ScriptableObject or your own scripts.

 ```cs
 [SerializeField] AudioData data;